hallambaker/Mathematical-Mesh/Web/Reference/profile.md

-# connect
+# profile

 ````
-connect    Device connection commands.
-    accept   Accept a pending connection
-    pending   Get list of pending connection requests
-    pin   Accept a pending connection
-    reject   Reject a pending connection
+profile    Manage personal and device profiles and accounts.
+    create   Create new personal profile
+    device   Create new device profile
+    dump   Describe the specified profile
+    escrow   Create a set of key escrow shares
+    export   Export the specified profile data to the specified file
+    hello   Connect to the service(s) a profile is connected to and report status.
+    import   Import the specified profile data to the specified file
+    list   List all profiles on the local machine
+    recover   Recover escrowed profile
-    request   Connect to an existing profile registered at a portal
+    register   Register existing profile at a new portal
+    sync   Synchronize local copies of Mesh profiles with the server
 ````

-# connect request
+# profile create

 ````
-request   Connect to an existing profile registered at a portal
+create   Create new personal profile
-       New portal account
+       New account
-    /pin   One time use authenticator
     /verbose   Verbose reports (default)
     /report   Report output (default)
     /json   Report output in JSON format